 Dock Lifeguard will monitor for electricity in the water within a forty-foot radius from the sensing probe.
 For docks that are wider or longer than 80 feet it is recommended to install multiple detectors to ensure adequate coverage.
-If your dock has underwater cabling or a lot of steel underwater bracing or constructed on metal piers, more units may be needed to ensure detection as these structures will reduce the detection range.
-It is strongly recommended to have a complete analysis of your environment to determine number of units required for proper coverage.
+If your dock has underwater cabling or a lot of steel underwater bracing or constructed on metal piers, more units may be need to insure detection as these structures will reduce the detection range.
 Note: Range can very upon the concentration of ions and minerals in the water.

 My detector sounds when I turn on my boat lift control box?

-When brushes for blower motors start to wear, they can leak electricity back to equipment ground which is detected and displayed on the Dock Lifeguard unit.
+When brushes for blower motors start to wear, they can leak electricity back to ground which is displayed on the Dock Lifeguard unit.
 Replacing worn blower motors should correct the issue.

 Can the sensitivity be changed on the Dock Lifeguard Unit?

-Yes, the Dock Lifeguard units have five levels of sensitivity which can be set by a qualified Dock Lifeguard technician.
+Yes, the Dock Lifeguard units have four levels of sensitivity which can be set by a qualified Dock Lifeguard technician.

 Can the alarm trigger point be changed on the Dock Lifeguard Unit?